sourmash-bio/sourmash/paper.md

 ---
-title: 'sourmash: a library for MinHash sketching of DNA'
+title: 'sourmash: a tool to quickly search, compare, and analyze genomic and metagenomic data sets'
 tags:
   - MinHash
   - k-mers
   - Python
+  - Rust
 authors:
+ - name: Luiz Irber
+   orcid: 0000-0003-4371-9659
+   affiliation: University of California, Davis
  - name: C. Titus Brown
    orcid: 0000-0001-6001-2677
    affiliation: University of California, Davis
- - name: Luiz Irber
-   orcid: 0000-0003-4371-9659
-   affiliation: University of California, Davis
-date: 13 Sep 2016
+date: 3 Mar 2021
 bibliography: paper.bib
 ---

 # Summary

-sourmash is a toolbox for creating, comparing, and manipulating MinHash sketches of genomic data.
+sourmash is a command line tool and Python library for sketching collections of DNA, RNA, and amino acid k-mers for biological sequence search, comparison, and analysis [@Pierce2019].
+The most recent release, sourmash v4, is built on top of Rust and provides an experimental Rust interface.

-MinHash sketches provide a lightweight way to store "signatures" of large DNA or RNA sequence collections, and then compare or search them using a Jaccard index.
-MinHash sketches can be used to identify samples, find similar samples, identify data sets with shared sequences, and build phylogenetic trees [@ondov2015fast].
+MinHash sketches provide a lightweight way to store "signatures" of large DNA or RNA sequence collections, and then compare or search them using a Jaccard index [@ondov2015fast].
+MinHash sketches can be used to identify samples, find similar samples, identify data sets with shared sequences, and build phylogenetic trees

-sourmash provides a command line script, a Python library, and a CPython module for MinHash sketches.
+Since sourmash v1 was released in 2016 [@Brown2016], sourmash has expanded to support new database types and many more command line functions.
+In particular, sourmash now has robust support for both Jaccard similarity and containment calculations, which supports robust analysis and comparison of large metagenomic samples.

 # References